-Side-impact accidents can lead to serious injuries for both drivers and passengers.
+A broadside collision can lead to serious injuries for both drivers and passengers.
 If you were hurt in a motor vehicle collision that was not your fault, it is important to explore your options with a knowledgeable car accident attorney.

-Side-impact accidents are commonly referred to as “T-bone" or "broadside" collisions.
-There are a number of reasons that these crashes may take place, including drivers who fail to yield, make left turns recklessly, speed through red lights, or run stop signs.
-While the severity varies, side-impact accidents may cause vehicles to spin or even roll over.Proving Negligence
+Side-impact accidents are commonly referred to as "t-bone" or "broadside" collisions.
+There are a number of reasons why a broadside collision may take place, including drivers who fail to yield, make left turns recklessly, speed through red lights, or run stop signs.
+While the severity varies, a t-bone accident may cause vehicles to spin or even roll over.Proving Negligence

-A careless driver is typically responsible for causing a side-impact collision, as with other types of motor vehicle accidents.
+A careless driver is typically responsible for causing a broadside collision, as with other types of car accidents.
 If you have been hurt by someone who failed to operate his or her vehicle carefully, you can potentially file a lawsuit under the theory of negligence.
-This is broadly defined as the failure to act as a reasonably prudent individual would have behaved under the same or similar circumstances.
+This is broadly defined as the failure to act as a reasonably prudent individual would have under the same or similar circumstances.

-If you have lost a loved one in a tragically fatal side-impact collision, you may be able to file a wrongful death claim.
+If you have lost a loved one in a tragically fatal broadside collision, you may be able to file a wrongful death claim.
 These actions are designed to help families obtain compensation for a deceased relative's medical bills, lost income, funeral costs, and other damages.
-Wrongful death claims are complicated and time-sensitive, which is why it is vital to talk to an attorney as soon as possible if you are contemplating pursing this type of action.Statute of Limitations
+Wrongful death claims are complicated and time-sensitive, which is why it is vital to talk to a car accident attorney as soon as possible if you are contemplating pursing this type of action.Statute of Limitations

 Under Florida law, a personal injury claim must be filed within 4 years from the date of an accident.
 Moreover, a wrongful death claim must be filed within 2 years from the date of the victim's death.
 Failing to file within these time limits usually will mean being barred from collecting damages.Our Legal Team